GeoWebCache/geowebcache/documentation/en/user/source/configuration/xml/exhaustive.rst

          <vendorParameters></vendorParameters>
          <!-- OPTIONAL The number of seconds a tile remains valid on the
               server.
 Subsequent requests will result in a new tile being fetched.
-              The default is to cache forever. -->
+              The default is to cache forever.

+              Your list should always start with minZoom="0" and be monotonically increasing.

+              Special values:
+              -1 never cache
+              -2 never expire
+         -->
          <expireCacheList>
            <expirationRule minZoom="0"  expiration="14400" />
            <expirationRule minZoom="10" expiration="7200" />